aristidebm/filedispatch/README.md

 - [ ] ADD Support to text-mining and machine-learning classification algorithm for better experience.
 - [ ] ADD a front-end to the log's API.
 - [ ] ADD Support to Chart Analysis to view daily, weekly and monthly analysis curve of ours activities.

+#### TODOS

+- [ ] Rewrite tests. currently unit tests looks more like integration tests than unit tests (lot of components mocking).
+We want to fix that.
+- [ ] Rewrite config parsing components to let it behave as a service we request configuration from.
+- [ ] Support project level log configuration (in a yaml file)
+- [ ] Look for code to clean and refactor.
+- [ ] Reformat the config file to make it more generic to support, excluding some files or directories using full path or pattern.
+- [ ] Clean commit on main branch and update the CHANGELOG.